GEORGIA UTILITY CONTRACTOR’S ASSOCIATION, INC.

 Section 606.
 Called or Special Board Meeting

-All Board of Directors shall be notified by certified mail within ten (10) days of any specially called meeting.
-The notice shall include time, place, and purpose of called meeting.
+All Officers, Directors, and Associates shall be notified by certified mail within ten (10) days of any specially called meeting.
+The notice shall include time, place, and purpose of the specially called meeting.

 Section 607.
 President Duties